Irish horse racing is an amazing experience and part of the cultural fabric of the country.

 🏇 What is the Oldest Racecourse in Ireland?

-The Curragh is the oldest racecourse in Southern Ireland., though Down Royal in Nothern Ireland pre-dates this venue.
+The oldest racecourse in Southern Ireland is the Curragh although Down Royal in Northern Ireland pre-dates this venue.

 The first recorded meeting at Curragh took in 1727, but horses would race on this site before records began to be kept.